keeganturnerdev/site.github.io/index.md

   - type: call-to-action.html
     section_id: about
     background_style: bg-primary
+    title: My Area of Focus
-    title: I construct the foundational platform and deploy the essential programs and services to host your application in the cloud.
+    text: > I construct the foundational platform and deploy the essential programs and services to host your application in the cloud.

   - type: services.html
     section_id: services